commercetools/commercetools-sdk-java-v2/examples/spring-otel/README.md

 2. Navigate to the path `spring-otel/`.
 3. Register the client credentials in environment variables:
    `CTP_CLIENT_ID`, `CTP_CLIENT_SECRET` and `CTP_PROJECT_KEY`
+4. If you are collecting data for Dynatrace, set the environment variable `OTEL_PROVIDER=DYNATRACE`.
+This will ensure that no histogram data are exported as histogram is not supported in Dynatrace using opentelemetry.

 ## Using the Spring MVC Example app